Phone connector (audio): Balanced audio

-When a phone connector is used to make a balanced connection, the two active conductors are both used for a monaural signal.
+When a phone connector is used to make a balanced audio connection, the two active conductors are used for differential versions of a monaural signal.
 The ring, used for the right channel in stereo systems, is used instead for the inverting input.

+Advantages

-This is a common use in small audio mixing desks, where space is a premium and they offer a more compact alternative to XLR connectors.
-Another advantage offered by TRS phone connectors used for balanced microphone inputs is that a standard unbalanced signal lead using a TS phone jack can simply be plugged into such an input.
-The ring (right channel) contact then makes contact with the plug body, correctly grounding the inverting input.
+Where space is a premium, TRS connectors offer a more compact alternative to XLR connectors, and so are common in small audio mixing desks.

+Another advantage offered by TRS connectors used for balanced microphone inputs is that a standard unbalanced signal lead using a TS phone jack can simply be plugged into such an input.
+The inverting input on the ring contact gets correctly grounded when it makes contact with the plug body.

+Disadvantages

-A disadvantage of using phone connectors for balanced audio connections is that the ground mates last and the socket grounds the plug tip and ring when inserting or disconnecting the plug.
+When using non-switching phone connectors to make balanced audio connections, the socket grounds the plug tip and ring when inserting or disconnecting the plug, and the ground mates last.
 This causes bursts of hum, cracks and pops and may stress some outputs as they will be short circuited briefly, or longer if the plug is left half in.

-This problem does not occur when using the 'gauge B' (BPO) phone connector (PO 316) which although it is of 0.25 in (6.35 mm) diameter has a smaller tip and a recessed ring so that the ground contact of the socket never touches the tip or ring of the plug.
-This type was designed for balanced audio use, being the original telephone 'switchboard' connector and is still common in broadcast, telecommunications and many professional audio applications where it is vital that permanent circuits being monitored (bridged) are not interrupted by the insertion or removal of connectors.
-This same tapered shape used in the 'gauge B' (BPO) plug can be seen also in aviation and military applications on various diameters of jack connector including the PJ-068 and 'bantam' plugs.
-The more common straight-sided profile used in domestic and commercial applications and discussed in most of this article is known as 'gauge A'.
+This problem does not occur with XLR or when using gauge B which although it is of 0.25 in (6.35 mm) diameter has a smaller tip and a recessed ring so that the ground contact of the socket never touches the tip or ring of the plug.
+This type was designed for balanced audio use, being the original telephone switchboard connector and is still common in broadcast, telecommunications and many professional audio applications where it is vital that permanent circuits being monitored are not interrupted by the insertion or removal of connectors.
+This same tapered shape used in the gauge B plug can be seen also in aviation and military applications on various diameters of jack connector including the PJ-068 and Bantam plugs.
+The more common straight-sided profile used in domestic and commercial applications and discussed in most of this article is known as gauge A.

-XLR connectors used in much professional audio equipment mate the ground signal on pin 1 first.
+Alternatively, some switched audio jacks contain built-in isolated switches that only activate when the plug is fully inserted.
+This can be used to avoid the insertion issue, for instance by wiring the connectors through a double pole, double throw switch that activates only upon full insertion.
+Or for instance by having the switch control a circuit that gracefully ramps up the audio once the plug is fully inserted and mutes the audio when not fully inserted.